-We bridge the gap between the structural and reduced-form approaches by considering a simple economic model that gives rise to a measure of systemic risk contribution that depends on observable data and statistical techniques that are related to those in the reduced-form approaches and easily applicable by regulators.
-Since our systemic risk measure arises from a model, this ensures that it is logically consistent and is measured in natural units that make it useable as a basis for a systemic tax (e.g., it has naturally additivity properties if firms merge or divisions are spun off, scales naturally with the size of the firm, and so on - as opposed to many of the reduced form approaches).
-Our theoretical model potentially also provides an economic foundation for the systemic risk measures proposed by de Jonghe (2010), Goodhart and Segoviano (2009) and Huang, Zhou and Zhu (2009).
-However, Adrian and Brunnermeier (2009)'s CoVaR measure is conceptually different from our measure in that it examines the system's stress conditional on an individual firm's stress, whereas we examine a financial firm's stress conditional on systemic stress.
-As a way of ranking the systemic risk of firms, our measure has the advantage that the conditioning set is held constant for all firms, whereas this is not the case with CoVaR (different firms have different likelihoods of experiencing stress).
+Our theoretical model potentially also provides an economic foundation for the systemic risk measures proposed by de Jonge (2010), Goodhart and Segoviano (2009) and Huang, Zhou and Zhu (2009).
+However, Adrian and Brunnermeier (2016)'s CoVaR measure is conceptually different from our measure in that it examines the system's stress conditional on an individual firm's stress, whereas we examine a financial firm's stress conditional on systemic stress.
+As a way of ranking the systemic risk of firms, our measure has the advantage that the conditioning set is held constant for all firms (i.e., the existence of a financial crisis), whereas this is not the case with CoVaR (i.e., conditional on a given firm's stress which varies cross-sectionally).
+This can lead to some undesirable properties in the rankings.
+For example, Acharya, Engle and Richardson (2012) show that, under certain distributional assumptions about firm's returns, CoVaR treats two firms identical in terms of systemic risk if the firms have the same return correlation with the aggregate market even though they might have very different return volatilities.